Community Health Resource Coordinator

 - Maintain current and accurate records and case notes of the person or family being served including any goals that customer has set to obtain.

 - Develop and maintain a supportive, empowering culture for diverse members of the community.
-Participate in Navigation meetings and ongoing professional Development including DVS 40 hour training, Community Health Worker Trainings, Mandated reporter, trainings as needed for LHC, etc.
+Participate in Navigation meetings and ongoing professional Development including DVS 40 hour training, Community Health Worker Trainings, Mandated reporter, training as needed for LHC, etc.

 - Write and speak passionately and informatively on the importance of ending poverty.